Hard problem of consciousness: Philosophical responses

+David Chalmers' formulation of the hard problem of consciousness provoked considerable debate within philosophy of mind, as well as scientific research.
 The hard problem is considered a problem primarily for physicalist views of the mind (the view that the mind is a physical object or process), since physical explanations tend to be functional, or structural.
 Because of this, some physicalists have responded to the hard problem by seeking to show that it dissolves upon analysis.
 Other researchers accept the problem as real and seek to develop a theory of consciousness' place in the world that can solve it, by either modifying physicalism or abandoning it in favour of an alternative ontology (such as panpsychism or dualism).
 A third response has been to accept the hard problem as real but deny human cognitive faculties can solve it.

 PhilPapers is an organisation that archives academic philosophy papers and periodically surveys professional philosophers about their views.
 It can be used to gauge professional attitudes towards the hard problem.
 As of the 2020 survey results, it seems that the majority of philosophers (62.42%) agree that the hard problem is real, with a substantial minority that disagrees (29.76%).

 Attitudes towards physicalism also differ among professionals.
 In the 2009 PhilPapers survey, 56.5% of philosophers surveyed subscribed to physicalism and 27.1% of philosophers surveyed rejected physicalism.
 16.4% fell into the "other" category.
 In the 2020 PhilPapers survey, 51.93% of philosophers surveyed indicated that they "accept or lean towards" physicalism and 32.08% indicated that they reject physicalism.
 6.23% were "agnostic" or "undecided".
 Different solutions have been proposed to the hard problem of consciousness.
 The sections below taxonomize the various responses to the hard problem.
 The shape of this taxonomy was first introduced by Chalmers in a 2003 literature review on the topic.
 The labelling convention of this taxonomy has been incorporated into the technical vocabulary of analytic philosophy, being used by philosophers such as Adrian Boutel, Raamy Majeed, Janet Levin, Pete Mandik & Josh Weisberg, Roberto Pereira, and Helen Yetter-Chappell.